 - be entering their second or third year of full-time study at a J.D./L.L.B. program at an accredited Canadian law school;

 - have received either a First-Year Award or an Upper-Year Award in the prior academic year; and

 - have completed a full course load and maintained a minimum B minus average (or numerical equivalent) during the prior academic year.

-- Official transcripts from all university-level undergraduate and graduate programs, whether in Canada or abroad;
+- Copies of official transcripts from all university-level undergraduate and graduate programs, whether in Canada or abroad; and

-- Official transcripts of their first-year law school grades by June 1 of their first-year and/or second year grades by June 1 of their second year, as applicable;
+- Copies of official transcripts of their first-year law school grades by June 1 of their first-year and/or second year grades by June 1 of their second year, as applicable; and

 Mentorship and Career Development Assistance

 - In addition to the Award(s), the recipient will also receive mentorship from both a Bennett Jones lawyer and law student as well as career development assistance from the Chief Legal Talent Officer and our regional Directors that oversee Student Recruitment and Programs.
 Recipients will also have the opportunity to attend various virtual and/or in-person networking and training events throughout the term of the scholarship.

 - Awards recipients will be highlighted on Bennett Jones' website and other social media platforms.
 Each recipient agrees to assist Bennett Jones by, among other things, providing a passport size photograph for such purpose and providing any necessary consents to use the recipient's likeness on firm materials in promotion of the Program.